 To bring the idea to market, the start-up required various kinds of design help, ranging from product design to digital and graphics.
 Instead of having to employ several agencies along the way, D-Heart worked with one dedicated team that seamlessly combined service design, product design, graphic design UX, UI, and engineering skills.
 Our international team included professionals from several continents and was very aware of designing for a global audience.
 The result is a consistent design language across the product and app, aligning and connecting the physical and digital.

 Starting with in-depth research, including personas, scenarios, stakeholder mapping, and user experience testing, we set ourselves in the shoes of the users – the patients, and the doctors and volunteers working for NGOs in developing countries that are also likely to use the device – and advocated for their needs throughout the design process.
 The product design of the device balances trust with friendliness.
-We wanted the look and feel of the device to signal that it is ‘easy to approach’ and not intimidating, if D-Heart is a complex medical device.
-The neutral colors were chosen to instill trust – the device is clinically tested and gives hospital-grade results.
+The look and feel signal that it is ‘easy to approach’ and not intimidating, even if it is a complex medical device.
+The neutral colors were chosen to instill trust, as the device is clinically tested and gives hospital-grade results.